d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 an entry (or component) of any tensor representing a layer representation or a convolution kernel.

-## Feature Maps and Receptive Fields
+## Feature Map and Receptive Field

 As described in :numref:`subsec_why-conv-channels`, the convolutional layer output in